RTippin/messenger/docs/ChatBots.md

 ### Automation

-**Based on the configs set above, you will want your queue worker listening for the `messenger-bots` queue to handle bot related jobs.**
+**Based on the configs set above, you will want your queue worker listening on the `messenger-bots` queue to handle bot related jobs.**
 ```bash
 php artisan queue:work --queue=messenger-bots
 ```